Top of the interior trends

 We can see hint of oriental touches sneaking into some of our favourite Instagrammer’s homes.
 Just a touch, but it’s definitely there!
 Whether it’s a woven screen or cabinet, or the dark woodwork, feature painting or oriental style rug.
 It works well with the slightly scandi style too, which we can see pushing on into 2019…

-Alice in Scandiland has to be one of the biggest scandi style Instagram accounts in the UK and we love her style.
-A splash of colour but in a really well orchestrated palette that just sings of the Scandinavian style.
+Alice in Scandiland has to be one of the biggest scandi styles Instagram accounts in the UK and we love her style.
+A splash of colour but in a really well-orchestrated palette that just sings of the Scandinavian style.
 We also follow some international accounts, one of our favourites being Nordic Remake by Ida Hansson – if you haven’t seen it you need to!

 Neutral goes into the styling too; uncluttered, more minimal than we’ve been doing lately, letting the colours do all the work.